bptlab/mantichor-tezos/DOCUMENTATION.md

 Similarly, call `docker-compose down` or `./stop.sh` to stop the adapter.

 Use `reset.sh` to reset the tezos chain and the data stored on the node.

+## Contract Generation

+Each choreography deployed on the Tezos Adapter must be converted into a Smart Contract that Tezos can understand.
+The Tezos Adapter generates .fi-files that are compiled to [Michelson code](https://tezos.gitlab.io/master/whitedoc/michelson.html) using the [fi compiler](https://github.com/TezTech/fi-compiler).
+The contract generation is based on the approach described by [Weber et al.](https://link.springer.com/chapter/10.1007/978-3-319-45348-4_19) for implementing choreographies on the blockchain.

+### Assumptions

+A correct translation of a choreography into a Smart Contract can only take place if the following conditions are met by the choreography:
+- Every gateway split merges with the corresponing gateway join.
+Alternatively, individual paths can also be terminated by an end event.
+- Tasks with a response message must be divided into two tasks.
+- A subchoreography must not contain a subchoreography.
+- Each choreography and each subchoreography has exactly one start event and at least one end event.
+- Only the choreography elements contained in the Supported choreography elements section are used.

+### Contract Struture

+The Smart Contract consists of two essential parts.
+The storage is defined in the first part.
+A Boolean flag is generated for each task, for each parallel join gateway and for each subchoreography.
+In addition, each Smart Contract also contains an initialized flag and a finished flag.
+The second part defines the functions.
+A function is generated for each Choreography Task.
+The structure of these functions is described in the next section.
+In addition, each Smart Contract has an init function.
+This initializes the subsequent elements of the start event.

+### Supported Choreography Elements

+#### Events

+##### Start Event

+##### End Event

+#### Tasks

+#### Gateways

+##### Event-based Gateway

+##### Data-based Gateway

+##### Parallel Gateway

+#### Subchoreographies

+### Access Rights

+### Limitations